cerse/cerse.github.io/CerseMeetingHandBook.md

 Before you can do anything get yourself added to the GitHub CERSE Organisational.
 We are assuming that you are going to be coordinating a future CERSE meeting in Edinburgh.
 We use [GitHub.io pages](https://pages.github.com/) to publicise meetings and log outcomes so it is important that you have a GitHub id with sufficient privileges within the CERSE Organisation to be able to do this.

 1. Create a public repository with a name that uses the `yyyy-mm-dd-venue` pattern for your meeting.
-Make sure you create under the `cerse` organiation and that it is a `Public` repository.
+Make sure you create under the `cerse` organisation and that it is a `Public` repository.
 2. Go into your repository and click on `Settings` (Gear icon).
   * Choose the `Pages` menu item on the left-hand menu.
   * Change the `Source` to `Deploy from a branch` and choose the branch to be `main` and the root to be `/ (root)` and remember to `Save` (your io pages will be generated from your [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) pages in the repo starting from a `README.md` file).